-Help us call on the First Minister to prioritise defamation reform in the upcoming Programme for Government.
-Protections for free expression should not be delayed any longer.
+Find out who signed our letter to the First Minister calling on her to prioritise defamation reform in the upcoming Programme for Government.

 We have made so much progress towards much-needed reform of defamation laws in Scotland.
 As the current law has not been substantially reformed in 22 years, it is wholly inadequate faced with the revolution brought by the Internet to how we communicate, source information, express ourselves and hold the powerful to account.

 Reform is long overdue, but we are closer than we have been in many years.
 However, reports suggest defamation reform will not be included in Nicola Sturgeon’s next Programme for Government, leaving September 2019 representing the next opportunity for this much-needed reform to be introduced.
 If reform is delayed for a year, we will have a year of inadequate laws that fail to protect free expression and continue to prioritise the interests of the pursuers.

 Thanks to the support of Scottish and international writers and activists we have secured 139 signatures to our letter sent to the First Minister calling on her to include defamation reform in the upcoming Programme for Government.
 This includes Val McDermid, Ian Rankin, Julian Barnes, James Robertson, Philippe Sands, Matthew Caruana Galizia and A.L.
 Kennedy.

 Scottish PEN would like to thank everyone who has signed this letter helping us make the case for defamation to be prioritised.